Homecoming (Heroes): Plot

-Mohinder, meanwhile, remains in India, puzzling over the dreams he recently had and the identity of the boy within them.
+Meanwhile, Mohinder remains in India, puzzling over the dreams he recently had and the identity of the boy within them.
 He seeks the child, paying 500 rupees to a man who tells him that the boy is playing near Mohinder.
 Mohinder asks him about his dream.
 The mysterious boy states that he does not come to people, but they instead to him.
 He tells Mohinder that he already has the answers.
 Later that night, Mohinder has more dreams and realizes that his father was only trying to protect him when shunning his son from continuing his research.
 Mohinder decides to continue his father's work.
 He discovers the password to the computer.
 After trying the name Darwin, he tries Shanti, his dead sister, and is rewarded with a list of heroes Chandra Suresh identified before his death.

 Nathan Petrelli obtains Isaac's painting from Mr. Linderman and views it with Simone.
 To protect Peter from the painting's predicted events, Nathan splashes the work with black paint and leaves.
 Peter arrives later and sees the ruined work, but Simone reveals a digital photograph of the painting, which shows a man, whom they presume to be Peter, lying on the cement outside a school, a pool of blood forming around his head.
 Simone tells him where the school is located and to be safe.

 Peter calls Ando to tell Hiro that he must get to Odessa, Texas, where Claire lives, and Ando promises to tell Hiro (who unfortunately jumped to Charlie's birthday, six months in the past while trying to save her from Sylar).

 Isaac himself is still in the care of Eden and Mr. Bennet, but his latest work of the future gives no answers to Mr. Bennet.
 Eden protests the abuse of Isaac and his talents, but Mr. Bennet is adamant that he will do everything to protect Claire from Sylar.
 Eden is finally persuaded to make Isaac paint, by seeing the photos of Charlie the waitress (head torn open and brain removed).

 Peter finally arrives in Texas and discovers that Hiro is in the past and unable to help him.
 Ando protests that Peter must not go, after learning that he is essentially powerless without the presence of another hero.
 Peter, however, rejects staying behind and leaves the diner for an uncertain fate as Ando waits for Hiro.